-The East Side Water Supply Project demonstrates our commitment to maintaining quality and dependability; a new lake intake, 13 miles of new water main, two pumping stations, and the 50 million gallon per day Webster water treatment plant will all be completed and on-line in 2013.
+The East Side Water Supply Project demonstrates our commitment to maintaining quality and dependability; a new lake intake, 13 miles of new water main, two pumping stations, and the 50 million gallon per day Webster Water Teatment Plant which was brought on-line in 2013.
 Our commitment to efficiency and cost control is shown in our water rate history.
-Over the last ten years our water rate increases have averaged just 1.8% a year.
+Over the last ten years our water rate increases have averaged just 1.7% a year.
 Our rates are below the national average and the lowest 25% for northeast U.S. suppliers.
-It costs an average Authority residential customer about $18 a month for all the water they need.
+It costs an average Authority residential customer about $18.50 a month for all the water they need.

 The Monroe County Water Authority's 221 employees are dedicated to providing you all the clean, safe drinking water you need, whenever you need it.

 This annual water quality report is being provided to all of our customers in compliance with U.S. Environmental Protection Agency (USEPA) and New York State Department of Health regulations.

 Our primary water source is Lake Ontario which is treated at our Shoremont Plant in Greece and our Webster Plant.
 We also operate the Corfu Plant, a small well supply in the Village of Corfu, and purchase water from the City of Rochester and the Erie County Water Authority (ECWA).
 The Distribution System Map in this report shows the typical service area for each of the treatment plants.
 The boundaries between the service areas change day to day as we manage the sources to optimize water delivery to our customers.